FlankMe/sette-e-mezzo/README.md

 # Sette e Mezzo
-**TD method solves a simplified version of the card game [Sette e Mezzo][1]**
+**Solution for a simplified version of the card game [Sette e Mezzo][1]**

 For most Italian families, Christmas typically involves lots of hours of "Sette e Mezzo" playing.

-Here is a conservative, GTO solution to the game from the non-dealer perspective, expressed by the resulting State-Action Value Table.
+Here is a GTO solution to the game from the non-dealer perspective, expressed by the resulting State-Action Value Table.

+This simulation makes the conservative assumption that the dealer has perfect knowledge of the final score of the player, whereas in reality there is a margin of uncertainty.
 Reward is `+1` if player wins, `-1` if player loses.

 ```sh
 _ Score_Hit___Stand